-- Per Judge discretion classes may be split according to weight and number of entries.
-Animals should weigh at least 235 pounds to be eligible for the sale.
-Swine weighing over 300 pounds will sell at 300 pounds. - Only ONE entry into Fair Entry per exhibitor for this class - 1.
+- Per Judge discretion classes may be split according to weight & number of entries.
+Animals should weigh at least 235lbs to be eligible for the sale.
+Animals weighing less than 235lbs can be shown in the market class but will not be sold in the sale.
+Swine weighing over 300lbs will sell at 300lbs. - Maximum of TWO entries into Fair Entry per exhibitor is allowed for this class - 1.
 Market pig barrow or gilt

-Swine Carcass Class - Class C:
+Swine Carcass - Class C:

-- Open only to exhibitors who are entered in the swine market animal class. - The carcass judging will be done via Ultrasound on Friday of the fair.
-Judging criteria will be determined by the judge based on current industry standards. - Exhibitor must be present for judging. - Only ONE entry into Fair Entry per exhibitor for this class - 1.
+- Open only to exhibitors who are entered in the swine market animal class. - The carcass judging will be done via Ultrasound.
+Judging criteria will be determined by the judge based on current industry standards. - Exhibitor must be present for judging. - Maximum of TWO entries into Fair Entry per exhibitor for this class - 1.
 Swine Carcass